SVA-SE/MATRIX-dashboards/docs/design.md

 {:toc}
 </details>

 Design refers here to the substantial process of both **content planning** and **visual design**.
 Readers of this manual who are familiar with the data that will populate the dashboard, will most likely be more concerned and more skilled in the content planning phase.
-For the sake of completeness, this chapter will cover some principles of visual design and some considerations regarding dashboard design specifically.
-However, for all projects, but especially complex ones and for public-facing dashboard, it is highly recommended to enlist the help of a web designer, for example from the Communication Department of your institute.
+For the sake of completeness, this chapter will also cover some principles of visual design and some considerations regarding dashboard design specifically.
+However, for all projects, but especially complex ones and for public-facing dashboards, it is highly recommended to enlist the help of a web designer, for example from the Communication Department of your institute.

-This design section is not exhaustive but is meant as an introduction and a guide for the dashboard design process.
+This design section is not exhaustive but is meant as an introduction and a guide to the process of dashboard design.

 ## Content Planning

 The content planning phase is crucial to create a good product that will fulfill its purpose and properly meet the needs of the user.
 Going through this phase meticulously will give clarity for the upcoming development, allow scalability and flexibility, and save time and resources in the long run.

-The steps involved in this phase are to (1) define in detail what your product will be, (2) identify the profile(s) of the intended users and (3) design the content flow and layout of your dashboard.
+The steps involved in this phase are to (1) define in detail what your product will be, (2) identify the profile(s) of the intended users and (3) design the content flow and the layout of your dashboard.

 ### Know your product